U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 A majority of Republicans pushed back against the bill, with Rep. Rodney Davis of Illinois labeling it partisan and Rep. Bryan Steil of Wisconsin calling the process rushed.

-“Will the bill before us boost people’s confidence in our elections process?”
-Steil asked.
+“Will the bill before us boost people’s confidence in our elections process?” he asked.
 “The bill fails the test.”

-Virginia’s U.S. House delegation split on party lines Wednesday, with all Democratic representatives voting for the bill and all Republicans voting against it.
+We cannot let violence undermine over 200 years of a peaceful transfer of power in this country.

 Trump actions